 America's 123,000 libraries fall into four basic types: Public, School, Academic, and Special (armed forces, government, corporate).
-Like bookstores, most libraries purchase content from book vendors like Ingram or Baker and Taylor rather than directly from publishers.
+Like bookstores, most libraries purchase content from book vendors like Ingram rather than directly from publishers.
 So right off the bat, if your book isn’t in a library vendor catalog, you are behind the curveball.

 Importance of Reviews